shd101wyy/Python_Reverse_TCP/README.md

 * The <Strong>reverse_tcp.py</strong>(<strong>reverse_tcp.exe</strong>) file will first copy itself to %Appdata% folder, then create <strong>schtasks_template.xml</strong> file for scheduling tasks
 * It then runs <strong>schtasks</strong> program and setup the running task so that the victim will try connecting to attacker every 30 minutes by default.
 * After that, victim will try to connect to attacker's ip and port.
-* Attack will send commands to victim, and victim will execute those commands on their machine.
+* Attacker will send commands to victim, and victim will execute those commands on their machine.